wit suggests the power to evoke laughter by remarks showing verbal felicity or ingenuity and swift perception especially of the incongruous.

 She was a famous writer and wit.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'wit'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'wit.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Old English; akin to Old High German wizzi knowledge, Old English witan to know